Understanding business energy bills. A UKPower guide and FAQs

-VAT on electricity and gas bills for businesses is usually charged at a rate of 20%.
+VAT on electricity and gas bills for businesses are usually charged at a rate of 20%.
 Some businesses will be able to pay a reduced rate of 5% VAT on energy bills if they use less than what is known as the de minimis threshold.